 He is a member of the firm’s Management Committee and serves as the firm’s General Counsel.

 During his career, David has drafted and negotiated a wide variety of often unusual commercial agreements, including a race car sponsorship agreement; an agreement for the loan of fine art to a museum; yacht construction, purchase and sale agreements; aircraft financing and lease agreements; a grape sale agreement and winemaker employment agreements; agreements for the supply of food services to summer camps and private educational institutions; celebrity likeness and endorsement agreements; an agreement for the supply of curated fashion products; and a child care center management agreement.
 He has negotiated agreements with some of the country’s largest businesses, including Philip Morris, Major League Baseball, Anheuser-Busch, Staples, the National Football League, ABC, Procter & Gamble, Campbell’s Soup, United Airlines, Rite Aid, PC Richard and Dollar General.

-In addition to regularly representing lending institutions, David has represented clients in a diverse range of industries, with significant experience in the paper (including corrugated container and paper manufacturers) and aviation (including distributors and lessors of airport ground support equipment and parts and the aftermarket sale of engine and aircraft product and services) industries, as well as representing software developers, advertising agencies, professional services businesses, distributors, and equipment manufacturers.
+In addition to regularly representing lending institutions, David has represented clients in a diverse range of industries, with significant experience in the paper (including corrugated container, paper, and paper product manufacturers) and aviation (including distributors and lessors of airport ground support equipment and parts and businesses engaged in the aftermarket sale of engine and aircraft product and services) industries, as well as representing software developers, advertising agencies, professional services businesses, distributors, and equipment manufacturers.

 He lectures frequently on shareholder agreements and limited liability company operating agreements and authored a law review article that has been cited by the Supreme Courts of the States of Massachusetts, Wisconsin, and Wyoming, the United States Court of Appeals, and by several law review and other scholarly articles.